hotrainy/js-master/beginners-guide.md

 ## Target Features

-When using SIMD, you should be familiar with the CPU
+When using SIMD, you should be familiar with the CPU feature set that you're targeting.

+On `arm` and `aarch64` it's fairly simple.
+There's just one CPU feature that controls if SIMD is available: `neon` (or "NEON", all caps, as the